Skip to product information

 Width: 6.7cm Height: 4.2cm

-2. Ash glaze and kiln change - a mysterious scene where milky white and indigo gray mix together
+2. Ash glaze and kiln change - a mysterious scene where milky white and indigo ash blend together

-The ash glaze, which is mainly composed of straw ash, is fired at high temperature under reduced pressure, resulting in a marbled appearance of milky white and indigo ash throughout the piece.
-In the lower part of the body, the ash does not melt completely, leaving behind dark brown crystals.
-The glaze flows like fine brushstrokes, reminiscent of early mist hanging on the white walls of an ancient pagoda.
+The ash glaze, primarily composed of straw ash, was fired at a high temperature under reduction firing, resulting in a marbled appearance of milky white and indigo ash throughout the piece.
+The ash does not completely melt in the lower part of the body, leaving behind dark brown crystals.
+The flow of the glaze resembles fine brushstrokes, evoking the early mist that hangs over the white walls of an ancient pagoda.
 This creates a multi-layered landscape.
-If you change the angle, you can enjoy the glow of a night view with moonlight shining through pale clouds.
+When viewed from a different angle, the piece also radiates a glow reminiscent of a night view with moonlight filtering through pale clouds.

 3. Shape: The neat volume of the cylindrical sake cup

-The rim is slightly curved outwards, and the body is a straight cylinder that fits comfortably in the hand.
+The rim curves slightly outwards, and the body is a straight, cylindrical shape that fits comfortably in the hand.
 The wheel marks running down the center of the body catch the flow of the ash glaze, adding rhythm to the scenery.
-The base is held together by a thin ring-shaped foot, which makes it light and easy to handle despite its apparent volume.
+The base is held together by a thin, ring-shaped foot, making it light and easy to handle despite its apparent volume.

-4. Functional beauty as a sake vessel - combining simplicity and taste
+4. Functional beauty as a sake vessel - combining wabi and taste

-The fine roughness of the outer surface provides a comfortable friction to the pads of your fingers, and the milky glaze creates a cool feeling when you pour cold sake into it.
-When you pour hot sake into it, the clay gradually stores heat, keeping the sake at a gentle temperature.
-The thinly ground rim feels light on the lips, making the sake taste refreshing.
+The finely textured outer surface provides a pleasant friction to the fingertips, and the milky white glaze creates a cool feeling when cold sake is poured into it.
+When hot sake is poured into the cup, the clay body gradually retains heat, keeping the sake at a gentle temperature.
+The thinly ground rim feels light on the lips, leaving the sake with a refreshing finish.

 5. The history of Yakushiji Temple - holding prayer and rebirth in the palm of your hand

 Yakushiji Temple was founded at the request of Emperor Tenmu (around 680), moved to its current location around 710, and flourished as one of the Seven Great Temples of Nara.
-The East Pagoda is the only surviving pagoda from the Nara period, completed around 720, and is also known as "Frozen Music."
-After repeated wars and fires, it was rebuilt and repaired, and was completed in 2022 after major repairs from the Heisei to Reiwa eras.
-The foundation soil used for this work is precious soil that tells of its history of eternal prayer and rebirth.
+The East Pagoda, completed around 720 (the fourth year of the Yoro era), is the only surviving pagoda from the Nara period and is also known as "Frozen Music."
+Despite repeated wars and fires, it has been rebuilt and repaired, and after major repairs from the Heisei and Reiwa eras, it was completed in 2022.
+The foundation soil used for this work is precious soil that tells of its eternal history of prayer and regeneration.

-The ash glaze, which is a mix of milky white and indigo gray, the stardust-like quartz grains hidden in the clay, and the thousand-year-old prayer that resides in the clay of the foundation of the East Pagoda of Yakushiji Temple - "Yakushiji East Pagoda Foundation Clay Ash Glazed Sake Cup" by Rakusai Onishi is a gem of a sake vessel that holds both wabi and sublime in the palm of your hand.
-When you take a sip, the flames, the earth, and the sound of the ancient pagoda will quietly rise up, inviting you to a deep aftertaste.
+With its ash glaze that blends milky white and indigo gray, stardust-like quartz grains hidden in the clay, and the thousand-year-old prayer that resides in the clay of the base of the East Pagoda of Yakushiji Temple, Onishi Rakusai's "Yakushiji East Pagoda Base Clay Ash Glazed Sake Cup" is an exquisite sake cup that simultaneously embraces wabi and sublimity in the palm of your hand.
+When you take a sip, the flames, the earth, and the sounds of the ancient pagoda quietly rise up, inviting you to a deep, lingering aftertaste.

 View full details